Steve Silberman: Biography

 He studied psychology at Oberlin College in Oberlin, Ohio, then received a master's degree in English literature from Berkeley, where his thesis advisor was Thom Gunn.

-Silberman would later write about the Grateful Dead.
-He attended his first concert Grateful Dead concert in 1973 at Summer Jam at Watkins Glen.
 Silberman moved to San Francisco in 1979, drawn by three factors: so that he could live "a gay life without fear"; because of the music of Crosby, Stills and Nash, the Grateful Dead, and others; and so he could be near the San Francisco Zen Center.
 He was friends with the musician David Crosby, with whom he hosted a podcast.

 Silberman studied with Allen Ginsberg at Naropa University in 1977.
 After Silberman interviewed Ginsberg for Whole Earth Review in 1987 the two became friends and Ginsberg invited Silberman to be his teaching assistant the next term at Naropa University.
-The Beat Generation was a regular subject in Silberman's writings and he considered poet Philip Whalen to be a hero.
 Silberman lived with his husband Keith Karraker, a high-school science teacher, to whom he had been married since 2003.

 In 2019, Silberman started working on a new book, titled The Taste of Salt.
 According to Silberman the book was going to detail "the human stories behind one of the most impressive, but little-known, medical successes of our time: the transformation of cystic fibrosis from an inevitably fatal childhood disease to a chronic and manageable condition of adulthood."

 Silberman died on August 29, 2024 at his home in San Francisco, from a suspected heart attack.
 He was 66.